 The final step is to add your plants, dirt, and decorative rocks.
 If your planter has a hole in the bottom, you may need to add a drip tray under the planter, or cover the hole with plumbers putty to prevent the water from getting all over the ground.

-If sealing up the drainage hole, remember to add a few rocks to the bottom of the planter to keep the plants roots from staying too wet after watering.
 Once your plants are in, you can add a few decorative rocks to hide the soil, and then place them near a bright window.
 These planters will even work outside!

 I love the subtle gradient of color in these planters!
 And after making these two, I have a feeling I will be adding new ones to every room of my house.
 So, what colors will you choose for your planter? xo.
 Kara